 Sparrow can be downloaded from the Download page.
 Be sure to follow the instructions on the page to verify your download before proceeding.
 Once verified, install and run Sparrow as normal for your operating system.

-You can also connect to a public Electrum server.
+In this guide, we’ll being connecting to a public server.
 This means sharing your public key information (and thus your privacy) with whoever is running the server.
-It is not recommended to do this for any significant funds, but for the sake of clarity this guide will proceed to use Blockstream’s public servers.
-Replace these details with those of your own node.
+It is not recommended to do this for any significant funds, but it’s a simple way to start using Sparrow.

-The Welcome screen also explains how you can switch between online and offline mode at any time when using Sparrow with the blue toggle button that appears in the status bar.
+The Welcome screen also explains how you can switch between online and offline mode at any time when using Sparrow with the toggle button that appears in the status bar.
 The toggle will change color depending on which one of the 3 types of connections you are using.

 Warning: It is not advisable to use Sparrow with a public server if you plan to store any significant funds.
-You should only connect to a server you trust.
+In that case, you should only connect to a server you trust.
 Your funds are never at risk, but your privacy is shared.
 Read the best practices guide for further information in considering which approach is right for you.